joakimsk/thesis-project/README.md

 # Primary effort
 - Implement proof-of-concept glyph tracking CCTV camera in Python
+- Implement PTZ controller in C++ using GSOAP, and connect to glyph tracking program

 ## Secondary effort
 - Implement proof-of-concept in C++